Vijayam: Soundtrack

 The soundtrack was composed by Koti.
+Telugucinema.com wrote, "The orchestration for all songs reminds Koti's Repallelo Radha, and a few Hindi albums.
+The music in the album, with a major share of melodies, might have clicked if the movie had a good talk".

 Release and reception

 Vijayam was released on 9 May 2003.
 Vijayalaxmi of Rediff.com wrote, "It is embarrassing when any filmmaker picks up a bad narrative and packs his movie with lewd comedy in the name of entertainment.
 But when that director is a man of the stature of Singeetham Srinivasa Rao, it is even more shocking."
 Sify wrote, "The major drawback of Vijayam is that the basic story has not been handled well and it is better that Singeetam goes back to comedies!"
 Gudipoodi Srihari of The Hindu wrote, "Raja is at ease in most of the scenes.
 [Gajala] is quite cute.
 Muralimohan and Giribabu make their presence felt.
 The film is musically competent with well-scored numbers like Kusalama O Priya and Yenduko Premalo composed by Koti."
 Jeevi of Idlebrain.com rated the film 2.75 out of 5, calling it "Oldwine with youth label".
+Harikrishna of Telugucinema.com wrote "Director no doubt has given life to an ordinary story through his screenplay.
+Main track story line and comedy scenes went hand in hand with the exception of few incomplete scenes".

 Controversy

 The film involves a scene with AVS and Brahmanandam, which Priya Richi of The News Minute condemned for passing queerness as comedy.
-She lamented that this was an example of poor representation of the LGBT community in Telugu cinema.
+She lamented that this was an example of poor representation of the LGBTQ community in Telugu cinema.